iaradsouza1/iaradsouza1/README.md

 # About me 🤸‍♀️

 Hi!
-I'm Iara Souza and currently I'm a post-doc in Bioinformatics in the [Bioinformatics Multidisciplinary Environment](https://bioinfo.imd.ufrn.br/).
+I'm Iara Souza and currently I'm a post-doc working at Harari Lab from the Ohio State University.
 I'm a biomedical scientist and a statistician, with a master's and a PhD in Bioinformatics, all of them earned from the Federal University of Rio Grande do Norte, Brazil.

 I'm passionate about programming in R and I love learning new things about this great programming language.
 Also, I'm passionate about Systems Biology and data integration from different "omics" as well as learning new statistical concepts.